yallappajogi/Navigating-Carrear-Path/README.md

 Target label: Predicted Career Path

-(Note: Dataset can be extended with larger institutional data.)
+(Dataset can be extended with larger institutional/real-world data.)

 ⚙️ How It Works